bluegert/balaji-markdowns-wes/purpose-technology.md

 >
 > — balajis.com (@balajis) [July 19, 2020](https://twitter.com/balajis/status/1284913201205764096?ref_src=twsrc%5Etfw)

 In an episode of [the North Star podcast by David Perell](https://perell.com/podcast/), he explains this idea further.
-Skip to 1:26:56 to listen, or open the transcript below to read.
+Skip to 1:26:56 to listen, or read the transcript below to read.

-Transcript

 **David:** Why is life extension the essence of technology?